-It’s difficult to effectively address these market forces without a proper internal process powered by a price management solution.
-The promise of price management software is that it aligns teams, smooths out the pricing process and enables flexible, rapid responses to external triggers.
+It’s difficult to effectively address these market forces without a proper internal process powered by a price management application.
+The promise of price management software is that it aligns teams, smooths out the pricing process and enables flexible, rapid price changes in response to external triggers.

 Read more: The Road to Price Management (eBook)

-How to Manage the Most Common B2B Price Modes?
+How to Manage the Most Common B2B Price Types?

-A price mode is a framework for understanding how a company arrives at a price for a given customer, which typically takes on similar forms across many industries in B2B.
-Price modes (pricing architecture) each carry out a specific purpose but, over time, tend to drift from their original design and lack consistency.
-Here are the four main price modes and the price management ramifications of each:
+A price type is a framework for understanding how a company arrives at a price for a given customer, which typically takes on similar forms across many industries in B2B.
+Price types (pricing architecture) each carry out a specific purpose but, over time, tend to drift from their original design and lack consistency.
+This creates a heavy burden for pricing teams responsible for price administration and management.
+Here are the four main price types and the price management ramifications of each:

 List prices should be a company’s reference point for discounts.
 However, the increasing number of products, relationships and competitive considerations often render the list price meaningless when managed manually, and therefore unusable as a reference price.